ElhabashyLab/a2m2conserv/README.md

 conservation = 1 - (entropy / max_entropy)
 This score is then penalized for positions with high gap fractions.

-# Usage
-To run the script, make sure to replace the file paths for msa_path, output_csv_path, and output_plot_path with your actual paths.
-Then, simply execute the script:
-> python3 a2m2conserv.py

 # License
 This script is open source and available under the MIT license.
 See the LICENSE file for more details.